ringcentral/engage-digital-messaging-ios/README.md

 For your convenince all notifications have a corresponding delegate method (e.g. `-dimeloUnreadCountDidChange:`), so you don't have to subscribe to them explicitly if you wish to process events in `DimeloDelegate` object.

 Two particular events that might be interesting to you are `-dimeloDidBeginNetworkActivity:`, `-dimeloDidEndNetworkActivity:`.
-Dimelo does not change the status bar network activity indicator to avoid conflicts with your app.
+Engage Digital Messaging does not change the status bar network activity indicator to avoid conflicts with your app.
 If you would like to indicate it, you should override these methods and update the activity indicator accordingly.

 Use `-onOpen:` and `-onClose:` events to get informations using `dimelo` parameter when the chat view is just opened or closed.

-Please refer to [API reference](http://rawgit.com/dimelo/Dimelo-iOS/master/Reference/html/index.html) documentation for more information.
+Please refer to [API reference](http://rawgit.com/ringcentral/engage-digital-ios/master/Reference/html/index.html) documentation for more information.